Webinars to support Engineering Climate Action

 Scott Base Development Project

-Introduction to Environmental Product Declarations, part two
+Introduction to Environmental Product Declarations – part 2

-Introduction to Environmental Product Declarations, part one
+Introduction to Environmental Product Declarations – part two

 NZGBC Rating Tools – for better and more sustainable buildings

 Buildings and their construction account for as much as 20% of New Zealand's emissions.
 New Zealand Green Building Council, Te Kaunihera Hanganga Tautaiao (NZGBC) is on a mission to change that.
-In this Climate Conversation Brad Crowley, Senior Manager, Buildings and Communities at NZGBC discusses the benefits of green building certifications including the different rating tools managed by NZGBC.
+In this Climate Conversation, Brad Crowley from NZGBC discusses the benefits of green building certifications, including the different rating tools managed by NZGBC.
 He also talks about the new update to the rating tool, Green Star Buildings and how engineers can make sure this new tool is fit for purpose for New Zealand.
-View the presentation slides

 Embodied carbon and its incorporation into New Zealand’s regulatory systems